Steeped in history, the study of Divinity and Theology has been undertaken since the foundation of the University on 1495.

 We attract students of all ages, backgrounds, interests and aspirations from around the world to join our friendly and supportive international community, working closely with world-leading academics.

-There are 36 and 48 month full-time options for the PhD programme: the 48 month option allows you to take 12 months of classes before commencing on the 36 months of research that will lead to the production of your dissertation (“thesis”).
+There are 36 and 48-month full-time options for the PhD programme: the 48-month option allows you to take 12 months of classes before commencing on the 36 months of research that will lead to the production of your dissertation (“thesis”).
 If you are unable to commit to full-time study on campus there are also part-time and distance-learning opportunities.

 Research is supported by regular seminars in each discipline and by a vibrant programme of interdisciplinary seminars.
 There are frequent opportunities to hear prominent visiting speakers, including the annual Gifford Lectures.

 Supervision and support are directly provided by faculty, who will work with you to develop your emergent research interests into a critical academic thesis.
 Applicants are strongly advised to correspond with potential supervisors about their interests and ideas prior to starting an application.
-For details of the specific research interests of faculty members please see below.

 The sources and norms of Christian doctrine and scripture, including creation, providence, soteriology and ecclesiology, public theology, patristic, Reformation and post-Reformation historical theology, and modern German Protestant thought, especially Barth, Bonhoeffer and Tillich.
+The University of Aberdeen also hosts The Aberdeen Centre for Protestant Theology.

-Deuteronomistic history, exilic and post-exilic prophecy, and texts such as Leviticus, the minor prophets, the psalter, the Wisdom of Solomon and the Septuagint.
+Deuteronomistic history, exilic and post-exilic prophecy, and texts such as Leviticus, the minor prophets, the psalter, monotheism, the Wisdom of Solomon and the Septuagint.
 We hold the Biesenthal Collection (one of the most complete Judaica collections in the UK), and the Daube collection of Roman and Ancient Jewish Law.

 Aberdeen Centre for Spirituality, Health and Disability